gyk/new_mime_guess/README.md

 mime_guess' 2.0 release have been removed, along with the `pub extern crate mime` declaration, meaning that you can no longer `use new_mime_guess::mime`.

-The 1original README is preserved below.
+The original README is preserved below.

 ---